leggedrobotics/tensorflow-cpp/README.md

 ### Eigen

-To install the special version of Eigen requried by TensorFlow which we also bundle in this repository:
+To install the special version of Eigen requried by TensorFlow that we also bundle in this repository:
 ```bash
 cd tensorflow/eigen
 mkdir build && cd build